-During the teenage years, it is clear that females benefit more than males from these interventions.
+During the teenage years, females clearly benefit more than males from these interventions.
 The female-male difference in high school graduation effects is substantial in the Abecedarian and Perry programs (t = 3.32).
 Female-male differences also emerge among Perry teens for effects on unemployment, criminal behavior, and government transfers.
 At the summary index level, Perry females benefit significantly more than Perry males (t = 3.32).
-For the other two experiments, female summary effects are at least 0.25 standard deviations higher than male summary effects.
+For the other two experiments, female summary effects are at least .25 standard deviation higher than male summary effects.
 With the exception of Abecedarian IQ scores, every reported teen effect is greater for females than for males.